 Annual Celebration of Student Scholarship and Creativity

-The 9th annual Celebration of Student Scholarship and Creativity took place on Wednesday, April 25, 2018, in the Slavin Center.
+The 10th annual Celebration of Student Scholarship and Creativity is on Wednesday, April 24, 2019, in the Center @ Moore Hall.
 This event showcases the excellent scholarly, creative, and service work that Providence College students are doing on campus, in the community, and indeed, around the world.
 The Celebration has grown each year, and features students from all class years and from many different departments and disciplines.

 Blaine Payer '18 — Conflict and Resolution in Film

 Blaine Payer ’18, a philosophy major and film studies minor, discusses his study of conflict and resolution in the film Mad Max: Fury Road, directed by George Miller.
 Learn more about his research at the Annual Celebration of Student Scholarship and Creativity on Wednesday, April 25.

 Risa Takenaka '19 — A Better Water Filter for Developing Countries

 Risa Takenaka '19, an applied physics major and philosophy minor, spent the last three semesters refining a soft sand water filter prototype to help people in developing nations clean contaminated water for drinking.
 Learn more about her research at the Annual Celebration of Student Scholarship and Creativity on Wednesday, April 25: engaged-learning.providence.edu/annual-celebration/